-For those enrolled in the NEDAS curriculum, there will be a single final grade as a result of the grades obtained in this course and in the "Web Algorithms" course; the corresponding exams can be done separately, but they must be sustained within the same calendar year
+- For those enrolled in the NEDAS curriculum, there will be a single final grade as a result of the grades obtained in this course and in the "Web Algorithms" course (seminars by Prof. Flammini) - The corresponding exams can be done separately, but they must be sustained within the same calendar year - People must register for the 12 CFU exam, but for the actual dates of the 2 courses they must refer to the calendar for the corresponding 6 CFU exams (this is published on the DISIM site, or it can be asked to me and to Prof. Flammini)

-Cooperative DS: Message Passing System
+Cooperative DS: Message Passing Model/System